gautamjoshi1984/Melanoma_Detection_Assignment/README.md

 ## General Information
 - This assignment uses a dataset of about 2357 images of skin cancer types provided by Upgrad as a part of the assignment.
 The dataset contains 9 sub-directories in each train and test subdirectories.
 The 9 sub-directories contains the images of 9 skin cancer types respectively.
 The predictive model should be trained on the train dataset and validated using a subset of the train dataset (test data).
+- This solution aims to assist the medical practitioners and dermatologists to do pre-checks before asking the patients to go for a biopsy or a medical tests.
+It doesn't aim to replace the medical tests.
+- Good thing is that by just looking at the images the model should be able to predict if it's Melanoma or some other skin related issue (out of the 9 classes).

 Steps followed in this assignment.